 Select solar technologies

-Solar panel arrays, grid connection and or battery storage, solar water heating, reversing ceiling fans, attic ventilation systems, low wattage lighting, low kw appliances, and off peak 'time of use' energy consumption will all add to passive solar living.
+Solar panel arrays, grid connection and or battery storage, integral passive solar water heater, reversing ceiling fans, attic ventilation systems, low wattage lighting, low power appliances, and off peak 'time of use' energy consumption will all add to passive solar living.